What kind of thinking leads to better outcomes?

 You arrive late to a meeting.
 While the reasons vary from situation to situation, you likely never tell the truth but rather blame something else.
-Traffic was bad.
-My alarm clock didn't go off.
-You almost never hear anyone say, ‘I was late because I forgot to check the room for the meeting.'
+The traffic was bad.
+My alarm clock didn’t go off.
+You rarely hear anyone say, ‘I was late because I forgot to check the room for the meeting.’

 This, in Martin’s words, is the difference between responsible and defensive behaviors.